Rust in the Linux Kernel: Understanding the Current State and Future Direction

-Is Rust just for drivers, or is it the future of kernel development?
-This deep dive examines the actual state of Rust in the Linux kernel—from analyzing 135,662 lines of production code to addressing the heated debates about ‘unsafe’, mental burden, and whether Rust will ever touch the kernel core.
-With concrete code examples from the Android Binder rewrite and real metrics from the codebase, we separate hype from reality.
+Examining the actual state of Rust in the Linux kernel through data and production code.
+This analysis explores 135,662 lines of Rust code currently in the kernel, addresses common questions about ‘unsafe’, development experience, and the gradual adoption path.
+With concrete code examples from the Android Binder rewrite and real metrics from the codebase, we examine both achievements and challenges.

-A common critique circulating in developer communities goes like this: “Rust is only being used for device drivers, not the kernel core.
-Using unsafe to interface with C adds mental burden compared to just writing in C or Zig.
-Rust will never make it into core kernel development.”
+A common discussion in developer communities centers around several observations: “Rust is currently being used for device drivers, not the kernel core.
+Using unsafe to interface with C may add complexity compared to writing directly in C or Zig.
+It’s unclear whether Rust will expand into core kernel development.”

 The Numbers: Rust’s Actual Penetration